henrydierkes/Eagle_Rating/Documentation/Technical/Backend/README.md

 the .gitignore file is used to specify files and directories that should be ignored by Git, the version control system.

-4.  **mvnw and mvnw.cmd**

-The mvnw script, along with the associated mvnw.cmd for Windows, is part of the Maven Wrapper mechanism.
-The Maven Wrapper is a convenient way to ensure that the build tool Maven is included with your project and is used consistently across different environments, regardless of whether Maven is installed locally.

-5.  **pom.xml**
+4.  **pom.xml**

 This file configures all the dependencies used for the backend implementation.

 A full list of dependencies used are listed here:

--   Spring Boot Starter Data JPA
+-   Spring Boot Starter Data MongoDB

+-   Spring Boot Starter Web

+-   Spring Boot Starter Security

+-   Commons FileUpload (version 1.4)

+-   Knife4j Spring Boot Starter (version 2.0.8)

+-   Spring Boot DevTools (optional, scope: runtime)

+-   Project Lombok (optional)

+-   Spring Boot Starter Test (scope: test)

+-   Java JWT (JSON Web Token) API (version 3.18.2)

+-   Jackson Datatype JSR310

 -   Spring Boot Starter Mail

--   Spring Boot Starter Security

--   Spring Boot Starter Web

--   Spring Boot Starter Validation

--   Jackson Databind

--   Java JWT (JSON Web Token) API

--   Java JWT Implementation

--   Java JWT Jackson Integration

--   MySQL Connector/J

--   Project Lombok

--   Spring Boot Starter Test

--   Spring Security Test
+-   Apache HttpClient (version 4.5.13)

+-   Fluent HC (version 4.5.13)

 6.  **system.properties**

 This file is for the backend deployment use.
 It configures the version of java JDK this backend implementation is using.
-For this implementation, the java version used is 17.
+For this implementation, the java version used is 19.